renovate-bot/khulnasoft-lab-_-gobin/README.md

 ```

 Then you can run:
-  - `gobin install [name...]` to install all tools in the configuration (or the given tool names)
+  - `binny install [name...]` to install all tools in the configuration (or the given tool names)
-  - `gobin check` to verify all configured tools are installed, return exit code 1 if any are missing or inconsistent
+  - `binny check` to verify all configured tools are installed, return exit code 1 if any are missing or inconsistent
-  - `gobin update [name...]` to update any pinned versions in the configuration with the latest available versions (and within any given constraints)
+  - `binny update [name...]` to update any pinned versions in the configuration with the latest available versions (and within any given constraints)
-  - `gobin list` to list all tools in the configuration and the installed store
+  - `binny list` to list all tools in the configuration and the installed store

 You can add tools to the configuration one of two ways:
     - manually, by adding a new entry to the configuration file (see the [Configuration](#configuration) section below)
-    - with the `gobin add <method>` commands, which will handle the configuration for you
+    - with the `binny add <method>` commands, which will handle the configuration for you

 ## Configuration